genemine/GSI/README.md

 python AD_gene_pred.py ./data/pathwayMatrixSP.npz ./data/geneList.csv ./data/datasets/AD/ADgene.txt 10

  ```
-In the above commands, the third input, i.e. 10, represents the times of random sampling to build sub-models: in each random sampling,  negative genes shuffle for modeling.
+In the above commands, the fifth input, i.e. 10, represents the times of random sampling to build sub-models: in each random sampling,  negative genes shuffle for modeling.
 5-fold CV is performed on the combined set of the positives and the sampled negatives.
 The sub-models built during CV are used to rank all human genes.

 Note: The four modules, which are pandas, numpy, scipy and sklearn, need to be installed before running the script.